ulif/psj.policy/README.txt

 psj.policy
 **********

-A package that defines the site policy of a PloneScientificJournal site.
+A package that defines the site policy of a PloneScholarlyJournal site.

+The ``Plone Scholarly Journal`` (PSJ) is a collection of packages to create and maintain scholarly journals using Plone.

+The special abilities of PSJ are:

+ * High quality on-the-fly transformations of office documents using OpenOffice.org.

+ * Flexible metadata handling

+This package contains the content types and metadata handling.

+Currently, the whole thing consists of three packages:

+ * ``psj.content`` (provides specialized content types with extended metadata handling)

+ * ``psj.policy`` (this package)

+ * ``psj.site`` (kind of umbrella package for the other packages).

-Use the psj.site package to see some actions.
+Use the ``psj.site`` package to see some actions.

 The only thing that is built when installing the source version of this package is a testrunner.
-This is good for development, but endusers might get the psj.site package.
+This is good for development, but endusers might prefer to get the psj.site package.

 Prerequisites
 =============